What to Expect

 - Boots (to prevent sprained ankles and provide support for the day)

-- Gloves (we can provide some it you forget yours)
+- Work Gloves (limited quantities available if you forget yours)

-- Lunch / snack (there are no restaurants or stores nearby)
+- Lunch & snacks (there are no restaurants or stores nearby)

 - Bug spray